 Being in close proximity to Blacksburg also means that the town can get pretty busy when Virginia Tech is at home gobbling up the opposition.

 A pretty busy calendar throughout the year means you can enjoy Roanoke at any time.

 Our Thoughts and Yours, Too!

 So you can see there are plenty of weekend things to do in Roanoke and its surroundings in Virginia’s Blue Ridge.
-Isn’t it just the perfect mix of beautiful scenery and city?
+Isn’t it just the perfect mix of beautiful scenery and a city?

 What do you think of Roanoke?
 Have you ever been?
 What would top your Roanoke travel itinerary?

-Special thanks to the Visit Virginia’s Blue Ridge for setting us up for an awesome stay.
+Special thanks to Visit Virginia’s Blue Ridge for setting us up for an awesome stay.
 All opinions within this article are our own.